Research

 CNS immune tolerance and privilege

-Define the roles of microglia, border-associated macrophages, dendritic cells, T cells, and endothelial cells and their interactions in CNS autoimmunity and neuroinflammation (multiple sclerosis, neuromyelitis optica, and uveitis)
+Unravel the roles of microglia, border-associated macrophages, dendritic cells, T cells, and endothelial cells and their interactions in CNS autoimmunity (multiple sclerosis, uveitis), inflammation (Alzheimer's disease), and infections (meningitis, encephalitis, and retinitis)

 CNS barriers and fluids